Download Careers360 App

 RNA Splicing: A Critical Process

-RNA splicing is carried out to generate the huge diversity of proteins required for innumerable functions within a living organism.
-This process confers on a cell the capacity to express different isoforms of proteins from one gene, therefore increasing functional genome diversity.
-Moreover, splicing regulation allows tissue-specific expression and adaptation to environmental changes; hence, it is crucial for development, cell differentiation, and cellular stress response.
+RNA splicing is carried out to generate the huge diversity of proteins required for various functions within a living organism.
+This process allows cells to express different isoforms of proteins from one gene, therefore increasing genome diversity.
+Moreover, splicing regulation allows tissue-specific expression and adaptation to environmental changes.
+Hence, it is crucial for development, cell differentiation, and cellular stress response.

 Conclusion